paycenonoli/dev-to-prod-promotion/README.md

 Use:

-Immutable tags
+Immutable Tags
-Scan on push
+Scan on Push
 Encryption

 Secrets